Biden warned China's Xi over Western investment after Putin meeting - ExBulletin

 Biden warned China’s Xi over Western investment after Putin meeting

-US President Joe Biden told Chinese President Xi Jinping after his meeting with Russian Vladimir Putin to “be careful” because Beijing depends on Western investment, according to excerpts from an interview with CNN.
+July 7 (Reuters) – U.S. President Joe Biden told Chinese President Xi Jinping after his meeting with Russia’s Vladimir Putin to “be careful” as Beijing relies on Western investment, according to excerpts from an interview with CNN.

 “Since Russia entered Ukraine, 600 American companies have withdrawn from Russia.
 And you told me that your economy depends on investment from Europe and the United States.
 And be careful.
 Be careful.”